letanure/test-pennylane/README.md

 Point of attention :
 - invoice lines are accessed via their invoice.
 To update them, use the relevant invoice API methods, as described in the Invoice API documentation (e.g. https://jean-test-api.herokuapp.com/apipie/1.0/invoices/update.html)

+The API codebase is available [here](https://github.com/pennylane-hq/jean_test_api) if you want to have a look.

 ## Repository contents